grandparkla/beta/_events/2019-06-18-the-good-immigrant.markdown

 ---
-title: 'Summer Salon: The Good Immigrant'
+title: 'The Good Immigrant: An Evening of Storytelling'
 permalink: /events/2019/6/18/the-good-immigrant/
+date: 2019-06-18
+type: Partner event
+image: /assets/images/events/strawberry.svg
 ---

 <small>In partnership with The Music Center, PEN America, and Scripps Presents</small> The Good Immigrant <small>An Evening of Storytelling</small>